Unreinforced Masonry Buildings - What & Why

 Learn more about the history, analysis, and studies that supported development of this resolution on the Background and Timeline pages.

-To implement Resolution 32033, SDCI has begun work through two separate tracks: policy development, focused on communication and financial resources, and technical standard development, focused on the update to the 2012 Draft Technical Standards for the retrofit of URM buildings.
+To implement Resolution 32033, SDCI has begun work through two separate tracks: policy development, focused on communication and financial resources, and technical standard development, focused on changes to the Seattle Existing Building Code to include the updated Technical Standard for the retrofit of URM buildings.

 Policy Development: